 Our subsidiary Osaühing HT Laevateenindus is responsible for technical management, safety, human resources and insurance of our fleet and it seeks to ensure that our fleet is operated in a safe and efficient way and in accordance with all international and national regulations.
 The first priority of the company is to seek to ensure compliance with the technical and operational aspects of the fleet with international conventions related to safety, such as the STCW (International Convention on Standards of Training, Certification and Watchkeeping for Seafarers) and the SOLAS (International Convention for Safety of Life at Sea).
-The Tallink Safety Management System is audited by Lloyds Register and Bureau Veritas in accordance with ISM Code (International Safety management certificates, which certify that the vessels are operated in accordance with the approved Safety Management System.
+The Tallink Safety Management System is audited by Lloyds Register and Bureau Veritas in accordance with ISM Code (International Safety Management Code) requirements.
+During their respective navigation periods, all of our vessels hold safety management certificates, which certify that the vessels are operated in accordance with the approved Safety Management System.
 Furthermore, by the start of each respective navigation period, we obtain ship security certificates for all our vessels, which evidence that safety surveys have been carried out in respect of the vessels and that they have been deemed compliant with applicable safety requirements.